 • Butter: The butter makes the sandwich more moist and creamy and is therefore essential to the recipe.
 You can use salted or unsalted.

-• Eggs: Medium to hard boiled works.
+• Eggs: Hard boiled eggs are best for this recipe.
 The quality of the eggs used can make a pretty significant difference on how the egg salad tastes.
 I would recommend spending a little extra money on pasture raised eggs such as the Vital Farms brand (which is what I use for just about everything) because they taste so much better.
 I get mine at Whole Foods.

 • Japanese mayonnaise: You need Kewpie Mayo to make this sandwich.
 You can buy Kewpie Mayo in Japanese grocery stores, order it on Amazon, or make it from scratch using my recipe here.